Financial assistance programs in Maryland.

 Maryland Pharmacy Assistance Program

 This program will help qualified Maryland residents, regardless of age, who are not eligible for the state’s Medical Assistance Program or Medicaid.
-Eligibility to this prescription drug program is not limited to the elderly and disabled and people of all ages and backgrounds can apply.
+Eligibility to this prescription drug program is open to anyone in the state (it is not not limited to the elderly and disabled).
+People of all ages and backgrounds can apply.
 Call 1-800-226-2142.
-OR find additional ways to receive free prescription drugs.
+Or find additional ways to receive free prescription drugs.

 Maryland Children's Health Program (MCHP)

-Provides healthcare benefits using a managed care organization and the Maryland HealthChoice Program to pregnant women or children up to the age of 19.
-Call (800) 456-8900 to receive information on this government health insurance plan.
+Provides healthcare benefits using a managed care organization.
+It is free or low cost insurance for children, teens and those under the age of 19.
+This benefit is part of the Maryland HealthChoice Program to pregnant women or children up to the age of 19.
+Call 1-855-642-8572 to receive information.

-The MHIP program is a state-administered health insurance program for Maryland residents who do not qualify for other health insurance programs or other financial aid.
-This program will help those in need with paying their medical bills.
-1-888-444-9016
+The program is a state-administered health insurance program for Maryland residents who are low income, disabled and do not have other health insurance plans or other financial aid.
+There may be medications, doctor visits, and other health care for the low income in MD.
+Call 1-877-463-3464.

 Medical Debt Assistance and Help From Collectors